fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 approach.
 What is special about MLPro, however, is the scope and internal structure of this base layer.
 A spectrum of elementary functions for logging and plotting through multitasking and numerics to the basics of machine learning is covered in a hierarchy of sub-layers that build on one another.
 This is also the key to the far-reaching recombinability of higher functions of MLPro.
-In fact, with each new feature, we think about how deep we can sink it into MLPro.
-The deeper the place the more universal is the usability and thus the range within MLPro.
+In fact, with each new feature, we consider how deeply we can incorporate it into MLPro.
+The deeper the level, the more universal the usability, and thus the range within MLPro.

 .. image:: images/MLPro_Architecture.drawio.png
    :scale: 85 %